-The International Financial Institutions: A View from the IMFAddress by Alassane D. Ouattara
+The International Financial Institution: A View from the IMF -- Address by Mr. Alassane D. Ouattara

 Deputy Managing Director of the International Monetary Fund